My Quiet Kitchen

 image to save on Pinterest.

-These homemade vegan wings are saucy, tender, and "epically delicious" in the words of one taste-tester.
-This recipe is the perfect balance of easy and delicious - no batter, breading, or deep frying to fuss with - just amazing seitan wings paired with a classic vegan buffalo sauce!
-Oil-free option included.
+Homemade vegan chicken wings are saucy, meaty, tender, and easy enough to make anytime!
+There's no batter, breading, or deep frying to fuss with—just amazing seitan wings paired with a classic vegan buffalo sauce.
+And best of all, no chickens harmed in the process!

-sauce-covered seitan wings on a platter with vegan ranch sauce, celery, and carrots.
+Vegan chicken wings coated in buffalo sauce on a platter with vegan ranch, celery, and carrots.

-I didn't want to mess with a batter or breading, and I definitely didn't want to mess with frying.
+I didn't want to deal with a batter or breading, and I definitely didn't want to mess with deep frying!
 I wanted minimal work without sacrificing flavor or texture.

-And guess what... even without those extra steps these homemade seitan wings are awesome!
-Spicy (but not too spicy), rich, tangy, and oh-so-tender.
+And guess what... even without those extra steps these homemade seitan wings are freaking delicious!
+Seriously, they're so much better than anythinhg you can buy at the store.

-The basic seitan itself has a really nice, mild chicken flavor.
+The basic seitan itself has a really nice, neutral, savory flavor that reminds me of the chicken dishes we used to eat before going vegan.
 In fact, I already have an idea now to take this seitan, bread it, and turn it into vegan chicken nuggets.
-So stay tuned for that recipe.

 Jump to: